EpohSiEreht/basic-react-boilerplate/README.md

 # Basic React Boilerplate
-A minimal React Boilerplate using ES6, Webpack, Sass, and Axios.
+A minimal React Boilerplate with ES6 and Sass support using Webpack.

 ### How to run: